jg-digital-media/photos_api/README.md

 ```php
 ```

-+ Connect Resources  - in index method of controller file
++ Connect Resources - in index method of Controller file

 ```php